FTP2018/HelloWorld/README.md

 Companies without Female Leaders are Fundamentally Flawed

 ## TLDR
 Sexism persists in the tech industry.
 Culture comes from the top, and the only way to stop sexism and prevent future #MeToo moments is to increase the number of women in leadership positions.
-Add a PR with your handle as a show of support and a pledge to not interview at or take a job working for companies that don’t have women in 50% of top leadership positions.
+Add a PR at the bottom of the ReadMe with your handle as a show of support and a pledge to not interview at or take a job working for companies that don’t have women in 50% of top leadership positions.
 This is not a call to quit your current job, but to ensure that your next job is at a more equitable company.

 ## Pledge
-  Make a PR as a show of support/solidarity.
+  Make a PR at the bottom of this page as a show of support/solidarity.
 Feel free to tell your story or just sign with your github handle.
   * To not interview with such companies
   * To not take a job working for such companies<sup>1</sup>